If you’re reading this, it’s because you appreciate the power of Color Vowel® — thank you!

 Color Vowel® images, including the Color Vowel® Chart and our Color Vowel® Anchor Images, are licensed for educational use and other creative purposes under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND).

-When mentioning our work in a presentation not directed toward learners, it is appropriate to:
+When mentioning our work in a presentation directed at teachers or the general public, it is appropriate to:

 1. include explicit spoken credit acknowledging the origin of the Color Vowel Chart upon first mention; something like, “The Color Vowel Chart, originally created by Karen Taylor and Shirley Thompson in 1999, is a visual organizer for spoken English.
 Here’s how it works.”
 Saying something like this is extremely important, as it positively communicates our copyright and helps others understand that the Color Vowel Chart is copyright protected.